CJPoll/vim_chef/README.md

 TODO: (optional) If this is a public cookbook, detail the process for contributing.
 If this is a private cookbook, remove this section.

 e.g.
   1. Fork the repository on Github
   2. Create a named feature branch (like `add_component_x`)
   3. Write you change
   4. Write tests for your change (if applicable)
   5. Run the tests, ensuring they all pass
   6. Submit a Pull Request using Github

 License and Authors
 -------------------
-Authors: TODO: List authors
+Authors: Cody Poll <cjpoll@gmail.com>